JDevShivamGarg/Smart-Environmental-Monitoring/README.md

 # Smart Environmental Monitoring System

-This project is a comprehensive, real-time environmental monitoring system that ingests data from various sources, processes it in a scalable pipeline, and provides analytics and visualizations.
+This project is a comprehensive, real-time environmental monitoring system that ingests data from various sources, processes it in a scalable pipeline, and provides a modern, interactive web interface for data visualization and analysis.

+## Features

+*   **Automated ETL Pipeline:** Data is automatically fetched, cleaned, and processed in the background.
+*   **Interactive Dashboard:** A user-friendly dashboard to visualize and interact with the data.
+*   **Dynamic Charts:** Charts that switch between bar and line graphs for better data visualization.
+*   **City Filtering:** Filter the data by city to focus on a specific location.
+*   **Table Sorting:** Sort the data by any numeric column.
+*   **Live Clock & Sync Timer:** Keep track of the current time and the next data sync.

 ## Architecture